 Step 2.
 Select USB Drive

 To start the recovery process, first launch the tool on your PC, and then connect the USB Drive to your PC.
 Once it's detected, proceed with the selection of your USB Drive on the Drive Selection window of the tool.
 On the drive selection window of the tool, you will see all of your PCs Drive listed under separate sections.
 Choose your USB Drive listed under "External Devices" and click "Start."

 The scanning process will start as soon as you will click on Start.
 You will be transferred to a new window where you will see all scanned and recoverable files of your Drive getting listed.
 If you already see the file you want to recover, then you can directly proceed with the recovery.

 On the scanning window, you can refine the scanning process by using the "File Type" and "File Path" options on the left-hand panel.
 You can also filter the scanned results by using the various kinds of filter options on the right-hand panel.
 Recoverit also allows you to Pause and Resume the scanning process at any time from the same window.

 Once the scanning is completed, now you need to choose all the files you want to recover.
 Simply navigate through all the listed files, or search for the files using the search bar.
 Use the "Preview" feature to preview files before recovery.
 Select the files and click on the "Recover" button.
 If asked, choose a recovery location on your PC and click "Ok".

 Now you can navigate to the recovery location on your PC and access all the recovered files from your USB Drive.

-If your USB Flash Drive is freezing your computer when plugged-in, then it could be due to t incorrect formatting of your USB Drive.
+If your USB flash drive crashes computer when plugged-in, then it could be due to t incorrect formatting of your USB Drive.
 To fix this issue, you can try formatting your USB Drive back to its original or normal state.
 There are many ways to do so, but you can use the easiest way by using Disk Management.